IBMCodeLondon/kube101/workshop/README.md

 # Objectives

-This lab is an introduction to using Docker containers on Kubernetes in the IBM Cloud Container Service.
+This lab is an introduction to using Docker containers on Kubernetes in the IBM Cloud Kubernetes Service.
 By the end of the course, you'll achieve these objectives:
 * Understand core concepts of Kubernetes
-* Use a Docker image and deploy an application on Kubernetes in the IBM Cloud Container Service
+* Use a Docker image and deploy an application on Kubernetes in the IBM Cloud Kubernetes Service
 * Control application deployments, while minimizing your time with infrastructure management

 # Prerequisites
-* A Pay-As-You-Go or Subscription [IBM Cloud account](https://ibm.biz/BdzNY).
+* A Pay-As-You-Go or Subscription [IBM Cloud account](ibm.biz/qconibmcloud).
 If you weren't able to sign up for the credit accounts before this meetup please ask an instructor for help - they will help you activate a promo code for your account.

 # Virtual machines